ccxt/ccxt/wiki/Manual.md

 asyncio.get_event_loop().run_until_complete(print_poloniex_ethbtc_ticker())
 ```

 In the PHP 5-compatible version all API methods are synchronous, but with PHP 7.1+ the CCXT library optionally supports asynchronous concurrency mode using the 'yield' syntax (very similar to async/await in Python).
 The asynchronous PHP version uses the [RecoilPHP](https://github.com/recoilphp/recoil), [ReactPHP](https://reactphp.org/) and [clue/reactphp-buzz](https://github.com/clue/reactphp-buzz) libraries.
-In async mode you have all the same properties and methods, but most API methods should be called with 'yield' keyword, in an overall ReactPHP/RecoilPHP wrapper.
-If you want to use async mode, you should use the  `ccxt_async` namespace, like in the following example:
+In async mode you have all the same properties and methods, but any API method that has a return type declared as 'Generator' should be decorated with the 'yield' keyword, your script should be in a ReactPHP/RecoilPHP wrapper, and all exchange constructors need to be passed the loop and kernel instances from the wrapper.

+To use the async version of the library, use the `ccxt_async` namespace, as in the following example:

 ```PHP
 # PHP